kevin218/Eureka/docs/source/quickstart.rst

 Quickstart
 ============
-Firstly, you have to update the ecf (Eureka control) file
+Firstly, you have to update the ecf (Eureka! control) file

 An example for a simulated spectrum: